 Importance Of Creating Test Scripts

 Creating test scripts is critical to software testing and quality assurance processes.
 Test scripts are instructions that define how software should be tested, what actions to perform, and what expected outcomes to compare against actual results.
 They ensure software applications’ reliability, functionality, and overall quality.
-Here are some reasons highlighting the importance of creating test scripts.
+Here are some reasons highlighting the importance of creating test scripts, especially in the context of integration testing:

 Why Use Appium For Creating Test Scripts?